about

 experience

-In Summer 2025, Olivia is looking forward to participating as one of the ensembles in residence at New Music on the Point with Moon Unit, to premiere a piece by Tom Williams for the International Computer Music Conference, to be a fellow at the North Carolina Governor’s School, and to be a part of the High School Composer’s Intensive hosted at Boston Conservatory at Berklee with Semiosis as one of their resident string quartets.
+Summer 2025, Olivia participated as one of the ensembles in residence at New Music on the Point with Moon Unit, and was a fellow at the North Carolina Governor’s School.
+In Summers 2024 and 2025, the Semiosis Quartet participated in their 6th and 7th year of working as a resident string quartet in the High School Composer’s Intensive hosted at Boston Conservatory at Berklee.

-In Summer 2024, the Semiosis Quartet participated in their 6th year of working as a resident string quartet in the High School Composer’s Intensive hosted at Boston Conservatory at Berklee.
 In Spring 2024, Olivia graduated from the Boston Conservatory at Berklee with a Master of Contemporary Classical Music Performance.
 During their time at Boston Conservatory, most notably, Olivia played in the contemporary classical ensemble contraBAND, BoCoCelli, Felix Quartet, collaborated and performed with The Rhythm Method and Annika Sokolovsky, and premiered Marti Epstein’s Guggenheim piece In Praise of Broken Clocks with Sound Icon.
 Outside of Boston Conservatory, Olivia premiered eight works through New Music Mosaic, three works by doctoral composition students at Boston University, Elsie Bae Han’s act Natural~ as a soloist with string orchestra with the Horizons Ensemble, and had their own graphic score, Moon Garden: Three of Cups, premiered at the Swiss Institute by Duo Indigo.

 Olivia received their masters degree under Rhonda Rider and David Russell, and their Bachelor of Music in Cello Performance at University of Puget Sound under Alistair MacRae.
 They have also been a student of Sarah Brady, Kivie Cahn-Lipman, Diane Chaplin, Judith Eissenberg, Vimbayi Kaziboni, Mariel Roberts, Nancy Jo Snider, Brenda Villard, Alice Yoo, and Matthew Zalkind.